CH224 USB Sink Controller Chip Family

 Use Cases

-The trigger voltage can be set in three ways:
+Depending on chip model, voltage can be requested in up to three different ways:

 Resistance on CFG1 to GND Request-voltage